balaji1974/python-and-machinelearning/08 - SciKit-Learn/README.md

 # this takes truth labels and predicted labels and
 # compares them by displaying a confusion matrix.

-# Note: Both of these methods/classes require Scikit-Learn 1.0+.
-To check your version of Scikit-Learn run:
+# Note: Both of these methods/classes require scikit-learn 1.0+.
+To check your version of scikit-learn run:

 import sklearn
 sklearn.__version__